-Kurt Warner returns in 2016 for a third season on the Westwood One crew as an analyst on select Monday Night Football broadcasts and as a contributor to the Thursday Night Football pregame show.
+Pro Football Hall of Famer Kurt Warner returns in 2017 for a fourth season on the Westwood One crew as an analyst on select Monday Night Football broadcasts and as a contributor to the Thursday Night Football pregame show.

 The first chapter of Warner’s tale was written in 1999, when he defied logic by emerging from obscurity to lead the St. Louis Rams to a victory in Super Bowl XXXIV.
 In that same year, Warner was named the NFL and Super Bowl Most Valuable Player.
 For the next two years Kurt continued to be a dominant force in the NFL as the ringleader of what became known as the “Greatest Show on Turf.”
 He led the Rams to two additional playoff appearances – including another Super Bowl – and received Pro Bowl honors for three consecutive years (1999-2001).
 He also was one of a few NFL players to be recognized with multiple NFL MVP awards, receiving his second after the 2001 season.